Donjella/assignment-2-CSA/readme.md

 ![screenshot for add student](docs/screenshots/assign_student.png)

-Upon successfully entering all details above, you will be greeted with a confirmation message in yellow with black background that student is assigned to his/her respective classroom base on his/her age.
+Upon successfully entering all details above, you will be greeted with a confirmation message in yellow with black background that student is assigned to his/her respective classroom based on his/her age.

 ### Choice 2 - Delete Student